 The first step is to analyze CRM and talk to sales.

-Once you’ll figure out these people, open LinkedIn Sales Navigator, and find them.
+Once you figure out these people, open LinkedIn Sales Navigator, and find them.
 If you don’t see them on LinkedIn, search on Facebook and Twitter.

 Export from CRM your clients’ emails to a CSV file (a plain text file that contains a list of data) and upload them on LinkedIn.

-Now, when you’ve collected the public information, time to analyze the buying process.
+Now, that you’ve collected the public information, time to analyze the buyer journey.

 Here are three steps to analyze the buying process.

 1. Interview your sales team

 During the interview, ask your sales team the next questions: